microsoft/LightGBM/docs/README.rst

 .. note::

-    The navigation in locally-built docs does not link to the local copy of the R documentation.
+    The navigation in these locally-built docs does not link to the local copy of the R documentation.
 To view the local version of the R docs, open ``docs/_build/html/R/index.html`` in your browser.

-Locally
-^^^^^^^
+Without Docker
+^^^^^^^^^^^^^^

-You can build the documentation locally.
+You can build the documentation locally without Docker.
 Just install Doxygen and run in ``docs`` folder

 .. code:: sh

     pip install breathe sphinx 'sphinx_rtd_theme>=0.5'
     make html

-Unfortunately, documentation for R code is built only on our site, and commands above will not build it for you locally.
+Note that this will not build the R documentation.
+To build the R docuumentation locally, use the Docker-based approach described above.
 Consider using common R utilities for documentation generation, if you need it.

 If you faced any problems with Doxygen installation or you simply do not need documentation for C code, it is possible to build the documentation without it: